tkforbes/ogn-receiver/docs/README.md

 # Standard OGN Receiver image

 This project builds a RVSS standard OGN Receiver image for a Raspberry Pi.
-The image is based on [Sébastien Chaumontet's contribution to the OGN project](http://wiki.glidernet.org/downloads).
+The image extends [Sébastien Chaumontet's contribution to the OGN project](http://wiki.glidernet.org/downloads) with custom content and behaviour.

 Receivers running the RVSS standard OGN Receiver image: